interpretingdl/interpretingdl.github.io/source/_pages/members.md

 **Louis ten Bosch** (RU, Nijmegen) has expertise in automatic speech recognition, _computational modelling of cognitive processes_, speech decoding techniques using phonological features, and structure discovery methods.
 He is one of the coorganizers of the successful DNN interpretation session “what we learn from DNNs” that took place in 2018 at the language and speech technology conference Interspeech in Hyderabad, India.
 One of the recent advances in understanding artificial networks is achieved by relating the mathematical layer-to-layer transformations in a network to the more structural description of datasets as shown by linear mixed effect models and by Generalized Additive Models.
 More recently, in collaboration with Mirjam Ernestus, he is involved in computational models of human spoken word comprehension, a number of abstract-versus-exemplar studies in psycholinguistics, and (with Ton Dijkstra) in computational modelling of  online sentence processing of idiomatic expressions.

 <img style="float: left; width: 20%; margin-right: 20px; margin-top: 15px; margin-bottom: 5px;" src="../assets/images/hendrickx.jpeg">
 **Iris Hendrickx** (RU, Nijmegen) is a researcher in computational linguistics and digital humanities with a focus on the areas of machine learning, lexical and relational semantics, natural language processing, techniques for document understanding and text mining.
-She provides expertise to the consortium on creating text data enriched with human annotation for training such models, and on applying and evaluating these models and augmenting them with domain expert knowledge.
+She provides expertise to the network on creating text data enriched with human annotation for training such models, and on applying and evaluating these models and augmenting them with domain expert knowledge.

 **Antske Fokkens**
 <!--is an assistant professor in computational linguistics at the Vrije Universiteit.
 Her main expertise lie in methodological questions in computational linguistics and, in particular, the importance of understanding the implications of chosen technologies, training data and features when applying computational language models in interdisciplinary contexts.
 She is a recognized international expert (with 16 funded international invitations) and has obtained multiple research grants, including a VENI grant in 2015 and co-applicantship of an NWO Vrije Competitie grant, as well as project funding from societal partners (leading up to a total of over 2.5M of research funds).-->